Afghan security forces sexually assaulted children, says report

 With the American footprint in Afghanistan now under 10,000, down from a peak of 100,000 in 2010, the U.S. will have to rely on the Afghan government to document abuses going forward, said the SIGAR report.

-"DOD may have missed the window of opportunity" to collect information about abuse while the U.S. had a large footprint, said the report.
+"DOD may have missed the window of opportunity" to collect information about abuse while the U.S. had a large footprint, the report said.